 Anyway, I will begin with “The future of war,” in which The Economist posits that while “In the past half-century wars between states have become exceedingly rare, and those between great powers and their allies almost non-existent, mainly because of the mutually destructive power of nuclear weapons, international legal constraints and the declining appetite for violence of relatively prosperous societies … [but] … intrastate or civil wars have been relatively numerous, especially in fragile or failing states, and have usually proved long-lasting … [and the authors suggests that] … Climate change, population growth and sectarian or ethnic extremism are likely to ensure that such wars will continue.“

 “Increasingly,” The Economist predicts, pretty safely, I think, that “they will be fought in urban environments, if only because by 2040 two-thirds of the world’s population will be living in cities.
 The number of megacities with populations of more than 10m has doubled to 29 in the past 20 years, and each year nearly 80m people are moving from rural to urban areas.
 Intense urban warfare, as demonstrated by the recent battles for Aleppo and Mosul, remains grinding and indiscriminate, and will continue to present difficult problems for well-meaning Western intervention forces.
 Technology will change war in cities as much as other types of warfare, but it will still have to be fought at close quarters, block by block.”
-It has been a long time, since Ortona in 1943, in fact, since Canadians have had to endure “grinding and indiscriminate” street-by-street, house-to-house, and room-by room righting.
+It has been a long time, since Ortona in 1943, in fact, since Canadians have had to endure “grinding and indiscriminate” street-by-street, house-to-house, and room-by-room fighting.

-The article suggests that, “Even though full-scale interstate warfare between great powers remains improbable, there is still scope for less severe forms of military competition.
+The article suggests that “Even though full-scale interstate warfare between great powers remains improbable, there is still scope for less severe forms of military competition.
 In particular, both Russia and China now seem unwilling to accept the international dominance of America that has been a fact of life in the 20 years since the end of the cold war.
 Both have an interest in challenging the American-sponsored international order, and both have recently shown that they are prepared to apply military force to defend what they see as their legitimate interests: Russia by annexing Crimea and destabilising Ukraine, and China by building militarised artificial islands and exerting force in disputes with regional neighbours in the South and East China Seas.“

 The article goes on to discuss the current strategic calculus for the great powers: “In the past decade, both China and Russia have spent heavily on a wide range of military capabilities to counter America’s capacity to project power on behalf of threatened or bullied allies.
 In military jargon, these capabilities are known as anti-access/area denial or A2/AD.
 Their aim is not to go to war with America but to make an American intervention more risky and more costly.
 That has increasingly enabled Russia and China to exploit a “grey zone” between war and peace.
 Grey-zone operations aim to reap either political or territorial gains normally associated with overt military aggression without tipping over the threshold into open warfare with a powerful adversary.
 They are all about calibration, leverage and ambiguity.
 The grey zone particularly lends itself to hybrid warfare, a term first coined about ten years ago.
 Definitions vary, but in essence it is a blurring of military, economic, diplomatic, intelligence and criminal means to achieve a political goal … [but] … The main reason why big powers will try to achieve their political objectives short of outright war is still the nuclear threat, but it does not follow that the “balance of terror” which characterised the cold war will remain as stable as in the past.
 Russia and America are modernising their nuclear forces at huge expense and China is enlarging its nuclear arsenal, so nuclear weapons may be around until at least the end of the century.
 Both Vladimir Putin and Donald Trump, in their very different ways, enjoy a bit of nuclear sabre-rattling.
 Existing nuclear-arms-control agreements are fraying.
 The protocols and understandings that helped avert Armageddon during the cold war have not been renewed … [and, to complicate matters even further] … Russia and China now fear that technological advances could allow America to threaten their nuclear arsenals without resorting to a nuclear first strike.
 America has been working at a concept known as Conventional Prompt Global Strike (CPGS) for over a decade, though weapons have yet to be deployed.
 The idea is to deliver a conventional warhead with a very high degree of accuracy, at hypersonic speeds (at least five times faster than the speed of sound), through even the most densely defended air space.
 Possible missions include countering anti-satellite weapons; targeting the command-and-control nodes of enemy A2/AD networks; attacking the nuclear facilities of a rogue proliferator such as North Korea; and killing important terrorists.
 Russia and China claim that CPGS could be highly destabilising if used in conjunction with advanced missile defences.
 Meanwhile they are developing similar weapons of their own …[and, finally] … Other potential threats to nuclear stability are attacks on nuclear command-and-control systems with the cyber- and anti-satellite weapons that all sides are investing in, which could be used to disable nuclear forces temporarily.
 Crucially, the identity of the attacker may be ambiguous, leaving those under attack uncertain how to respond.“